 This beanie from Canadian outerwear label Nobis is like the Carhartt beanie all grown up.
 It’s even warmer, made mostly from lambswool, and has a classic cable knit.
 All of the proceeds from the beanie will go toward the No Cold Shoulder campaign, which collects gently used coats to distribute to those in need.

-This limited-edition long sleeve from Kule — a luxury children’s brand that’s since become one of our favorite brands for striped tees for women — commemorates the year that Roe v.
-Wade was passed into law and contributes 30 percent of each purchase to the National Institute of Reproductive Health, an organization that’s still fighting to protect a woman’s right to choose.
+This limited-edition long-sleeved shirt from Kule — a luxury children’s brand that is one of our favorites for women’s striped tees — is made in partnership with Prinkshop.
+(Kule collaborated on a collection with Social Goods, too, which includes this “Witch” trucker hat).
+The T-shirt commemorates the year Roe v.
+Wade was passed into law, and 30 percent of each purchase goes to the National Institute for Reproductive Health, which works to ensure everyone has access to reproductive health care across the country.

-Artist Cindy Sherman collaborated with fashion designer Narciso Rodriguez to create a line of two black-and-white tees, the price of which entirely benefits Planned Parenthood of Greater New York.
+Artist Cindy Sherman collaborated with fashion designer Narciso Rodriguez to create two black-and-white tees, the proceeds from which go to Planned Parenthood of Greater New York.